 Hot tip: As always, be sure to check the latest IATA Travel Tool restrictions in the days before a journey, since they’re always subject to change.
 These days, they often do.
 Even if your country choice doesn’t require a negative test, an airline or city where you have a connecting flight may, so be sure to double check.

-Already, 45+ countries including the United States and UK are eligible to travel to Thailand visa -free once again, but 14 day hotel quarantine awaits.
-That’s also set to change for all visitors, with Thailand’s announcement of circa 5,000 hotels where guests may leave their rooms and enjoy hotel facilities during quarantine.
+Already, 45+ countries including the United States and UK are eligible to travel to Thailand visa -free once again, but hotel quarantine awaits until July.
+That’s also set to change for visitors, with Thailand’s announcement of circa 5,000 hotels where guests may leave their rooms and enjoy hotel facilities during quarantine.

 Guatemala isn’t just a home of fantastic coffee, it’s full of rich, boundless jungles and beaches, with fantastic value too.
 You can’t say you’ve fully “done” Central America until you’ve been.

 Fortunately, the country is making it easier for anyone who’s been vaccinated, and also for non-vaccinated travelers as well.
 Vaccinated travelers who can prove both doses and at least two weeks since the last dose are welcome to enter restriction free.
 For any non vaccinated travelers, a negative PCR test within 3 days of arrival, or proof of recovery are now accepted.